 “It was probably the worst day of my life,” Kristen recalls, “getting the diagnosis and then asking my pediatrician, ‘Is this bad?’ and having him respond, ‘Yes, it’s bad.’”

 “We had no idea about this disease,” Kristen recalls.
 “We did what I think most families do - we got on the internet.”
 This was back in 2005, before much information was available.
-(The Myotonic Dystrophy Foundation was launched 2 years later, in 2007.)
+(Myotonic was launched 2 years later, in 2007.)
 “What we saw were horrible, horrible images of this disease,” Kristen says, “and we really had no understanding what we were dealing with.”
 Within a few months, Kristen also tested positive for DM, while Ellie, Jack’s twin, tested negative.

 A decade later the professional couple from Austin, Texas, have learned a great deal about DM and are active in efforts to educate others about the disease.
 And the message they preach from their experience is one of hope.
 “If we were told when Jack was diagnosed that this was where he would be ten years later, we wouldn’t have gone through the agony we experienced then,” Kristen says.
 While their son does have symptoms of his disease - weakness; developmental, learning, and social issues; some orthopedic problems - his life has not been devastated as John and Kristen once thought it might be.